KAUPAPA

 Vicki Wallace

-Vicki is a biology teacher in Mount Maunganui and supports the region through her role as a local representative for the Biology Educators of Aotearoa NZ (BEANZ) national subject association.
-Vicki is also a Co-Director of Bay Science.
+Beyond Bay Science, Vicki is a biology teacher in Mount Maunganui who also supports the region as the local representative for the Biology Educators of Aotearoa NZ (BEANZ) national subject association.

 Contact: vicki@bayscience.nz